 Emissions calculations are divided into "permitted" and "exempt" categories.
 Specific equipment to be exempt from District permit is determined by District Rule 202.
 The permitted emissions for each emissions unit are based on the equipment's potential-to-emit (as defined by Rule 102).
 Section 5.2 details the permitted emissions for each emissions unit.
 Section 5.3 details the overall permitted emissions for the facility based on reasonable worst-case scenarios using the potential-to-emit for each emissions unit.
 Section 5.4 provides the federal potential to emit calculation using the definition of potential to emit used in Rule 1301.
 HAP emissions from the Carpinteria Field - South County stationary source platforms do not reach 'major source' thresholds; these emissions are detailed in Section 5.7 of this permit.
+Section 5.5 provides the emissions from permit exempt equipment at Platform Hogan.
 Section 5.6 serves as the Part 70 list of insignificant emission units.
 In order to accurately track emissions from a facility, the District uses a computer database.
+Attachment 10.3 contains the District's documentation for the information entered into that database.